 - Fill a medium-sized pot halfway full with water (see recipe for notes).
 Bring to a boil.

-- Heat a large skillet and add tablespoons butter.
+- Heat a large skillet and add butter.
 Once butter melts, add garlic and cook for a few minutes until it smells delicious and looks a little bit soft.
+This should take 1-2 minutes.

 - While the garlic cooks, season the shrimp on both sides with salt and pepper ( <– super important!).
 Add shrimp to the pot.
 At the same time, add the pasta to the boiling water.
 Cook shrimp until bright pink and curled up, about 3-4 minutes.
 Cook pasta until aldente.

 Ok, so I want to go over a few things about cooking shrimp.
-Typically, I like to get a nice sear on shrimp, so I wouldn’t normally add them all to a pan at the same time or use as much butter as I stated, because it can steam the shrimp.
+Typically, I like to get a nice sear on shrimp, so I wouldn’t normally add them all to a pan at the same time.
+I also wouldn’t use as much butter as I stated, because it can steam the shrimp.
 However, in this case, I really wanted the shrimp to give off some of their moisture and residual flavor to add another element of flavor to the sauce, so that’s what we did.

 Substitutions and Tips and Tricks for Recipe Success